The 7 best FAA approved car seats

 • From newborn

-Best car seat for longevity
+Best FAA approved car seat for longevity

 Suitable from birth to approximately four years, the Joie Tilt offers plenty of longevity and safety.
 It also meets most airline’s weight and size regulations so, while you’ll need to check before your flight, it’s a safe bet for taking on board.
 It’s fitted with a very secure five-point harness and has an adjustable headrest so it can grow with your child.
 The only thing to bear in mind is that this car seat can only be secured with a seatbelt as it isn’t ISOFIX compatible.

-What one mum tester said: **“**I bought this a month ago and am so happy with this purchase.
+What one mum reviewer said: "I bought this a month ago and am so happy with this purchase.
 The tilt-in-front feature is fantastic for growing children.
 My 2-year-old doesn't like to sit rear face anymore.
 So, it's pretty good and enjoyable for her and supportive for their neck during nap time.
 Moreover, it's quite a good size to put on the middle seat of the car if you have three kids.
 I researched a lot and returned my previous purchase to fit three kids in a car, and I am so happy it's so perfect”.

 Pros